Amitmund/amitmund/docs/CASSANDRA/cassandraHighLevelView.rst

 You set storage configuration attributes on a per-keyspace or per-table basis programmatically or using a client application, such as CQL.

 Database Internals
 ------

+..
+Note:: In this section we will go through few "Database Internals" of cassandra.

 Storage engine
 ~~~~~